Timekeepers

 Timekeepers is a British game show that aired on BBC1 from 3 January 1995 to 2 February 1996.
-It is hosted by Bill Dod.
+It was hosted by Bill Dod.

 Format

 On each edition, three contestants were given five minutes of time at the outset and attempted to protect as much of it as possible.
 After four rounds, the contestant with the most time remaining on their clock won the game and went on to play the "March Against Time" final challenge.
 Results of this challenge were entered on a leaderboard; the contestants with the best standings during a series returned at its end to play for a major prize.

 The sequence and structure of the rounds changed somewhat between the two series.

 Series 1

 Round 1

 Each contestant in turn was asked three questions about their fields of interest, and lost 10 seconds for each incorrect answer.
 The host made two passes through the field, for a total of six questions per contestant.